 Make the most of events organised by the University to develop your knowledge and experience.

-You will have the opportunity to attend seminars, discussion panels, workshops, or book signings that you would have never other have access to.
+You will have the opportunity to attend seminars, discussion panels, workshops, or book signings that you would have not otherwise have access to.

 These experiences can expose you to new ways of thinking and different business ideas as well as offering the opportunity to network and make valuable business contacts.